ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Registration Policy:

-: the pre-condition enforced by the Transparency Service before registering a Signed Statement, rendering it a Signed Statement, based on metadata contained in its COSE Envelope (notably the identity of its Issuer) and on prior Signed Statements already added to a Registry.
+: the pre-condition enforced by the Transparency Service before registering a Signed Statement, rendering it as a Signed Statement, based on metadata contained in its COSE Envelope (notably the identity of its Issuer) and on prior Signed Statements already added to a Registry.

 Registry:

-: the verifiable append-only data structure that stores Signed Statements in a Transparency Service often referred to by the synonym log or ledger.
-Since COSE Signed Merkle Tree Proofs ({{-COMETRE}}) support multiple Merkle Tree algorithms, SCITT supports different Transparency Service implementations of the Registry, such as historical Merkle Trees or sparse Merkle Trees.
+: See Append-only Log

 Signed Statement:

-: an identifiable and non-repudiable Statement about an Artifact made by an Issuer.
+: an identifiable and non-repudiable Statement about an Artifact signed by an Issuer.
 In SCITT, Signed Statements are encoded as COSE signed objects; the payload of the COSE structure contains the issued Statement.

 Statement:

 : any serializable information about an Artifact.
 To help interpretation of Statements, they must be tagged with a media type (as specified in {{RFC6838}}).
-For example, a Statement may represent a Software Bill Of Materials (SBOM) that lists the ingredients of a software Artifact, or some endorsement or attestation about an Artifact.
+A Statement may represent a Software Bill Of Materials (SBOM) that lists the ingredients of a software Artifact, some endorsement or attestation about an Artifact, or any content an issuer wishes to publish.
+The statement is opaque to Transparency Service, and MAY be encrypted.

+Subject:

+: a logical collection of Statements about the same Artifact.
+For any step or set of steps in a supply chain there may be multiple statements made about the same Artifact.
+Issuers use the `CWT_Claims` `sub` property to create a coherent sequence of Signed Statements about the same Artifact and Verifiers use the Subject to ensure completeness and non-equivocation in supply chain evidence by identifying all Transparent Statements linked to the one(s) they are evaluating.
+In COSE, Subject is a property of the dedicated, protected header attribute `13: CWT_Claims` within the Envelope.

 Transparency Service:

-: an entity that maintains and extends the Registry, and endorses its state.
+: an entity that maintains and extends the Append-only Log, and endorses its state.
-A Transparency Service is often referred to by its synonym Notary.
+A Transparency Service MAY implement a Registration Policy, often referred to by its synonym Notary.
-A Transparency Service can be a complex distributed system, and SCITT requires the Transparency Service to provide many security guarantees about its Registry.
+A Transparency Service can be a complex distributed system, and SCITT requires the Transparency Service to provide many security guarantees about its Append-only Log.
 The identity of a Transparency Service is captured by a public key that must be known by Verifiers in order to validate Receipts.

 Transparent Statement:

-: a Signed Statement that is augmented with a Receipt created via Registration in a Transparency Service (the receipt is stored in the unprotected header of COSE Envelope of the Signed Statement).
+: a Signed Statement that is augmented with a Receipt created via Registration in a Transparency Service.
+The receipt is stored in the unprotected header of COSE Envelope of the Signed Statement.
 A Transparent Statement remains a valid Signed Statement, and may be registered again in a different Transparency Service.

 Verifier:

+: organizations, stakeholders, and users involved in validating supply chain artifacts.
-: an entity that consumes Transparent Statements, verifying their proofs and inspecting their Statement payload, either before using corresponding Artifacts, or later to audit an Artifact's provenance on the supply chain.
+Verifiers consume Transparent Signed Statements, verifying their proofs and inspecting their Statement payload, either before using corresponding Artifacts, or later to audit an Artifact's provenance on the supply chain.

 {: #mybody}